allyourcodebase/thorvg/README.md

 Two tests, "Missing Initialization" and "Negative termination," are failing; I believe this is an upstream issue and it doesn't seem like these failures break anything major.

+## Upstream Dev

+If you'd like to work on the upstream source without using meson, you can modify the `build.zig.zon` to point to a local clone of the upstream `thorvg` and then use `zig build -Dupstream-dev [upstream-dev-command]`.